motiv-fitness/motiv/README.md

 ### Front-end

-BetterU utilizes AngularJS to render the front-end.
-Built-in Angular factories were used to manage state.
-Additionally, ui-router was implemented to enable application routing.

-All API calls are made in the corresponding factory file associated for the type of data that it is maintaining.

-Our chat feature utilizes the Socket.IO library and our data visualizations are created with Chartist.
+Motive utilizes React with Redux to manage state on the front end.
+Below is the file structure of front end.

 ### Back-end

-BetterU’s custom RESTFul API is built with Node.js and Express.
-Data management is handled by Bookshelf and MySQL.
+Motiv utilizes a custom built RESTful API built with Node.js and Express that handles file uploading/serving, authentication, and routing for other API calls.
+Data is handled by Bookshelf and MySQL.

-## BetterU Team
+## Motiv Team

 * [Justin Chen](https://github.com/justinpchen94)
 * [Ariel Cook](https://github.com/arielMKS)